-The cell-free (bacterial) supernatant obtained after 36 h of lipase production was used for purification of lipase activity.
-Ammonium sulphate in appropriate amount was added to the supernatant to achieve 80% saturation [15].
-Thoroughly mixed content kept at 4 °C overnight to maximize the precipitation.
-There after the precipitate (protein-ammonium sulphate conjugate) was sedimented by centrifugation at 12,000 X g for 30 min at 4 °C. The precipitates were reconstituted in a minimal volume of buffer (Tris 0.05 M; pH 8.0).
+The cell-free supernatant obtained after 36 h of lipase production was used for the purification of bacterial lipase.
+A required amount of ammonium sulphate was added to the supernatant to achieve 80% saturation [15].
+The contents were thoroughly mixed and kept at 4 °C overnight to achieve maximum precipitation after the precipitate (protein- ammonium sulphate conjugate) was sedimented by centrifugation at 12,000 X g for 30 minat 4 °C. The precipitates were reconstituted in a minimal volume of buffer (Tris 0.05 M; pH 8.0).